trooperandz/todolist-node-sequelize/README.md

  * Bootstrap was used for this project, featuring the Darkly theme

- * The project features interactive tables, with sorting, searching and pagination (using the dataTables plugin)
+ * The project features interactive tables, with sorting, searching and pagination (using the DataTables plugin)

  * The Users page and Tasks pages have tabs for viewing the data table or the Add New form

  * Users may edit and delete users or tasks by selecting the icons in the tables under the 'Action' column

+ * All table actions utilize AJAX to prevent page refreshes.

+ * The Notify.js plugin is used for system messages and notifications

  * The site is fully responsive